KEEPING YOUR KITTEN SAFE

 Dangers at home

-- Your home is a haven of peace for your kitten, but it can hide many a danger all the same.
-Ovens, washing machines, dryers, dishwashers and toilets are amusing but dangerous hiding places, so remember to keep them closed so your kitten cannot enter and accidentally be locked inside.
+- Your home is a haven of peace for your kitten, but it can also have dangers.
+Ovens, washing machines, dryers, dishwashers and toilets are interesting but dangerous hiding places, so remember to keep them closed so your kitten cannot enter and accidentally be locked inside.

 - Kittens like to play with sewing threads, hair bands, string etc., so you need to watch them carefully to ensure they do not swallow these sorts of items.